figaw/praqma.com/_training/code-kickstart.md

  - “What branching strategy should we use?”
  - “How do we automate this thing?”
  - "What is the right development process for our team?"
+ - "Is this tool right for us?"

 <br>

-### So we created the Continuous Delivery and DevOps kickstart
+### We created the Continuous Delivery and DevOps kickstart

 The kickstart is a tool to help our customers __understand__ the techniques of CoDe and how to __apply__ them.